Our rental house is almost renovated and I am sharing the before pictures and the progress so far.

 It’s hard to believe, but the rental house we bought at the end of March is finally done!
 This was our biggest “project” to date and we couldn’t be happier with the end result.
-And, as of last week, we have a signed two-year lease on the property!
+And, as of last week, we have a signed two-year lease on the property with some amazing renters!
 Today I’m going to be sharing all the before photos of the home along with some of my selections, and then tomorrow will be the big reveal day!

-Following are the photos from Zillow, and how the home looked when Kurtis and our friend Nick first looked at the property.
+Following are the photos from Zillow, and how the home looked when Kurtis and our friend Nick first looked at their sale property.
 Please note that these photos were after the original owner had moved out several months prior and were from an estate sale she was hosting.

 The guys thought it simply needed some minor touch-ups and maybe some fresh paint and it would be good to go.

 Once we took possession of the home, we could more closely evaluate what could stay and what could go.
 Turns out nearly everything had to go.
 The home is 17 years old and only had one owner.
 The carpets, the walls and the ceilings were all badly stained and the whole home was in desperate need of a deep cleaning.
 Likely due to the fact that it had been vacant for a few months and from the estate sale traffic.
 The appliances were all original as well, and were definitely starting to look outdated.
 So, in order to get the rent we wanted, we knew it was essentially a gut job.